muhashmicisco/CustomCloudOnBoarder/README.md

 # Cisco RoomOS Bulk Cloud Onboarding Tool (GA 1.0)

-This PowerShell automation tool is designed for Customer Delivery Architects and Administrators to perform bulk registration of Cisco RoomOS devices to the Webex Cloud.
+This PowerShell automation tool is designed for Customer Delivery Architects and Administrators to perform bulk registration of on-net Cisco RoomOS devices (brand new out-of-box OR factory-reset) to the Webex Cloud.
 It bridges the gap between local device administration and Webex Control Hub management, automating identity resolution, cloud provisioning, and Webex Calling enablement.

 **IMPORTANT: Workspace Personalization is done using ASYNC flag enabling you to keep the Workspace visible and a seperate user dial-plan.
 Workspaces will not show any scheduling is active, but the user's calender will sync as if a true personal device.
 Line 198 can be set to Synchronous to hide the Workspace and move the device under the user, which is the standard deployment based on Cisco Documentation.